-Overdraft protection for business checking accounts allows the bank to transfer funds from a backup account, or a line of credit to your primary account, to avoid overdraft fees.
+Overdraft protection is a business checking service that allows your bank to transfer funds from a backup account, credit card, or a line of credit to pay for transactions in the event that your main checking account’s balance is insufficient.
+It protects you from overdraft fees and nonsufficient funds (NSF) fees.
 In many cases, you have the option to set it up for free when you open a business bank account.

-If you’re looking for a bank that offers overdraft protection, Chase is an excellent choice as it lets you link your business checking account to your business savings.
-If your checking overdraws, it’ll transfer the money from your savings for free as long as you haven’t exceeded the limit of free monthly savings transactions.
-Visit Chase’s website for more information.
+If you’re looking for a bank that offers overdraft protection, Bank of America is an excellent choice as it lets you link your small business checking account to up to five other backup accounts.
+If your checking overdraws, it’ll transfer the money from one of your backup accounts for free, so long as you haven’t exceeded the limit of free monthly savings transactions.
+Visit Bank of America’s website for more information.

 How Business Overdraft Protection Works

 Whenever you write a check or make a payment, the bank will first check if your account has enough funds to cover the transaction.
 If your balance is insufficient, the bank will do one of the following things:

 - Pay the check or payment and charge you an overdraft fee

 - Return the check or payment unpaid and charge you an NSF fee

 Returned checks can be damaging to your business’s financial health and reputation.
 However, with overdraft protection, you can avoid such instances as the service transfers funds automatically from your linked account, line of credit, or credit card to cover any transaction against insufficient funds.
 Some banks offer the service for free while others charge a small fee, usually less than $20.

 Many banks won’t charge for transferring money from the backup account to the primary to cover an overdraft.
 However, if the backup account is a business savings account, it’ll count toward any monthly transaction limits placed on the savings account.
 Most business savings offer at least six free transactions per month.